alessandrobigiotti/Keras_MLP-GRU_Regressor/README.md

 The purpose of this project is to show an easy way to create a good dataset, to train the desired model (MLP or GRU) and to use it in real time forecasting.

 ## Requirements
-If you have a GPU with support to CUDA i strongly recommend to install:
+If you have a GPU with support to CUDA i strongly recommend to install it.
+Isn't mandatory, if you haven't such kind of possibility, in the code I've indicated wich line you need to comment to run the program correctly.
+To install CUDA follow:
 * See this [guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4KKVroazE) to install CUDA
 * Download and set up [CUDA-Toolkit](https://developer.nvidia.com/cuda-downloads)
 To correctly execute the program we need to install and set up: